dougsweetser/Q/docs/Math/scalars_vectors.md

 ##  What Are Quaternions?

 Quaternions could be viewed as the outer tensor product of a scalar and a 3-vector.
-Under rotation for an event in spacetime represented by a quaternion, time is unchanged, but the 3-vector for space would be rotated.
+Under rotation for an event in space-time represented by a quaternion, time is unchanged, but the 3-vector for space would be rotated.
 The treatment of scalars is the same as above, but the notion of vectors is far more restrictive, as restrictive as the notion of scalars.
 Quaternions can